 How Workflows Work

-To make workflows reliable, DBOS records every step they take in the database so it can safely re-execute them if they're interrupted.
-Before a workflow starts, DBOS records its input.
-Each time a workflow executes a step, DBOS records its output (or the exception it threw, if any).
-When a workflow finishes, DBOS records its output.
+At a high level, DBOS durably executes your workflows by checkpointing them and their steps in a Postgres database.
+Before a workflow starts, DBOS records its input in Postgres.
+Each time a workflow executes a step, DBOS records its output (or the exception it threw, if any) in Postgres.
+When a workflow finishes, DBOS records its output in Postgres.

 Reliability by Example